Wedding Values: Defining Your Values in Life & Wedding Planning

 - The products you purchase.
 From your wedding bands to your wedding dress, choose ethical suppliers and sources for your wedding attire.

 - The vendors you choose to hire.
 Seek out professionals who are socially conscious, inclusive, and who have sustainable practices in their business.
 If supporting female or BIPOC-owned businesses is a value for you, seek out those businesses to bring together your wedding day.

 - The food you serve.
 You could opt for a vegetarian or vegan meal to do your part to reduce emissions from your wedding.
-You can choose a caterer who gets their produce from a local farm.
+Or, you could choose a caterer who gets their produce from a local farm.
 You could also send home leftovers with guests and compost your food waste.

 - The gift registry.
 Perhaps you don’t want a house cluttered full of stuff, and value experiences over things.
 Consider an experience or honeymoon registry instead of asking for a new breadmaker.